Sept. 21, 2025 - Freedomain Radio - Stefan Molyneux

 But that's the price of freedom.

-So why if God is all powerful, does he allow for evil?
+So why, if God is all-powerful, does he allow for evil?

-Because evil is the result of free will, and God will give you the rules and give you the game, but he cannot lock you in the basement forever and ever Amen.
+And God will give you the rules and give you the game, but he cannot lock you in the basement forever and ever.

-He cannot take away your free will, because otherwise you don't actually have any virtues.
+He cannot take away your free will because otherwise you don't actually have any virtues.

 It's like if a kid is locked in the basement, right?

-It would be like, well, no, but they're not virtuous because they were just locked in a basement.
+But like, well, no, but they're not virtuous because they were just locked in a basement.

-Now, the counter to that, even if we accept that there's human evil, is that uh evil is enacted against children who are helpless, and uh that makes them more prone to do evil themselves.
+Now, the counter to that, even if we accept that there's human evil, is that evil is enacted against children who are helpless, and that makes them more prone to do evil themselves.

 That's not fair.

-Uh and also that uh accidents happen.
+And also that accidents happen.

-Uh they're not moral, but but accidents happen, right?
+They're not moral, but accidents happen, right?

 I mean, your tire blows out for no reason and you swerve into a ditch and you get paralyzed.

-It's not we wouldn't say that it's evil, unless someone sabotaged your car, but saying out of nowhere, it's not evil, but it's great suffering.
+It's not, we wouldn't say that it's evil unless someone sabotaged your car, but saying out of nowhere, it's not evil, but it's great suffering.

-So um there are a number of answers, uh, which is basically that God just creates the rules of physics, and the rules of physics are inviolate, and stuff is just going to happen based upon the rules of physics.
+So there are a number of answers, which is basically that God just creates the rules of physics, and the rules of physics are inviolate, and stuff is just going to happen based upon the rules of physics.

 That's an accident.

-It's not cheating, it's not maybe sort of carelessness, but uh let's say that uh you you leave your chessboard out, because you're playing a multi-day game, and there's a leak in your plumbing upstairs, it comes down through the ceiling and ruins the chessboard.
+It's not maybe sort of carelessness, but let's say that you leave your chessboard out because you're playing a multi-day game and there's a leak in your plumbing upstairs.

 That's not cheating, but that's a negative result.

-So but the only way that God would be able to prevent all of these would be to constantly violate the laws of physics.
+So, but the only way that God would be able to prevent all of these would be to constantly violate the laws of physics.

-So if your tire happened to blow, then God would only be able to save you if he was going to violate the laws of physics, and so on, right?
+So if your tire happened to blow, then God would only be able to save you if he was going to violate the laws of physics and so on, right?

-And if God continually violates the laws of physics, well, that's again, interfering with people's lives, and they're not being given free will.
+And if God continually violates the laws of physics, well, that's, again, interfering with people's lives and they're not being given free will.

 And again, it is true that children who were abused are more likely to become abusers in turn, but there's no way to prevent child abuse without stripping people of free will.

-Again, somebody who's a kid who grows up and as an adult, he's just locked in the basement, well, he never becomes a child abuser.
+Again, somebody who's a kid who grows up and as an adult, he's just locked in the basement.

 He never becomes a father, right?